deletedcu/angular-demo/projects/project-06-b-tunr-relationships-mongo/README.md

 __Update our Views:__

-First, we must update what we're getting back from the Database to include songs with our artist.
+First, we must update what we're getting back from the database to include songs with our artist.

 To do this, we need to include any Song that matches our artist ID in our `show` function in our `artists` (server-side) controller: